11 Must-Have Bank Accounts for Smart Money Management

 Vacation Fund

 The number of poeple paying off a trip after they get home is too many vacationers!
-A vacation fund lets you save for trips without taking money from other priorities or going into debt.
+A vacation fund helps you enjoy time off without the guilt or stress of paying for it later.
+Setting aside money just for travel keeps your regular budget safe and bills paid on time.

 To learn more: 5 Tips to Save Money for Travel with a Vacation Fund